-The foundation of managing the risk of infection for residents and for healthcare workers in every long-term residential care facilities is the application of Standard Precautions to all people cared for in all settings at all times.
+In addition to vaccination, Standard Precautions applied to all people cared for in all settings at all times play a key role in managing the risk of infection for residents and for healthcare workers in every long-term residential care facility.
 For further information on Standard Precautions please see Interim Guidance on Infection Prevention and Control for the HSE (2020).
 Note the recommendations of the National Public Health Emergency Team (NPHET) on use of surgical masks in healthcare are reflected in the HSE guidance.